jcouv/jcouv.github.io/_posts/2015-08-14-git-internals.md

 ### references folder
-All the objects we have stored so far can only be accessed if you know their identifier.
-The branches and tags are ways to keep a handle on a few of those identifiers, by giving them a friendlier name and allowing to enumerate them.
+The `.git/refs` folder looks like this:
     refs/heads
     refs/tags
     refs/remotes

+All the objects we have stored so far can only be accessed if you know their identifier.
+The branches and tags are ways to keep a handle on a few of those identifiers, by giving them a friendlier name and allowing to enumerate them.

 `heads` contains files named after branches.
 Each holds the SHA-1 reference of a commit object.
 `tags` contains files named after tags.
 Each contains the SHA-1 reference of a commit object (for simple tags, without annotations).